Does Low Blood Sugar Make You Feel Cold? | Chilly Truth Revealed

 Hypoglycemia triggers the body’s stress response.

-Cold feelings may accompany sweating and shakiness.
+Cold feelings may accompany sweating, shakiness, and hunger.

-Persistent symptoms require medical evaluation.
+Persistent, severe, or unexplained symptoms require medical evaluation.

 Frequently Asked Questions